Quantum squeezing cannot beat the standard quantum limit: Appendix

 For $t = 0$, no information is obtained on the signal $\theta$, thus one would expect the uncertainty to be infinite.
-However if we have any amount of prior information on $\theta$, then the uncertainty bound is violated, because at $t = 0$ the uncertainty is not infinite, instead it is given by our prior uncertainty on $\theta$.
-Even if we take into account the prior information, and modify Eq.\,\eqref{eq:info} to express a relative uncertainty reduction (in comparison to the prior uncertainty), it is possible to violate the bound.
+However if we have any amount of prior information on $\theta$, then the uncertainty bound is violated, because at $t = 0$ the uncertainty is not infinite, it is given by our prior uncertainty on $\theta$.
+To account for prior information we could reformulate our uncertainty definition and work in terms of relative uncertainty reduction.
+As Eq.\,\eqref{eq:info} relates the amount of information provided by a measurement, the inverse square-root determines the relative uncertainty reduction with respect to the prior uncertainty.
+However, even using this definition of relative uncertainty reduction it is possible to violate the bound.
 Take the following discrete prior probability distribution of $\theta$:

 i.e. $\theta$ can take one of two values with equal probability.
-For this prior, our initial uncertainty in $\theta$ is $\pi/4$.
-Even taking into account this information, the uncertainty bound can be violated by an arbitrary amount.
-To do so, we need drive a single spin sensor to one of two orthogonal states (e.g. $\ket{0}$, $\ket{1}$) depending on the value of $\theta$, so that if $\theta = \pi/2$, the spin ends up in $\ket{0}$ and if $\theta = \pi$, the spin ends up in $\ket{1}$.
+For this prior, the bound on relative uncertainty reduction given by Eq.\,\eqref{eq:info} can be violated by an arbitrary amount.
+To see this, note that the initial uncertainty in $\theta$ is $\pi/4$.
+A measurement is performed where a single spin sensor is driven to one of two orthogonal states (e.g. $\ket{0}$, $\ket{1}$) dependent on the value of $\theta$; so that if $\theta = \pi/2$, the spin ends up in $\ket{0}$ and if $\theta = \pi$, the spin ends up in $\ket{1}$.
 If the readout of the spin is perfect, then regardless of how long it takes to perform unitary evolution, the final uncertainty on $\theta$ is zero.
+As $\func{I}{\theta,t}$ is in general at most a quadratically increasing function of $t$ and is always finite, we can obtain a violation.
+Even allowing for non-prefect readout as long as the probability to obtain a correct result is $>1/2$, the measurement can be repeated thus producing an exponential reduction in uncertainty and violation of the bound for arbitrary numbers of measurements.
 Similar arguments have been observed in obtaining violations of the Heisenberg time-energy uncertainty relation \cite{Aharonov2002} and used as evidence that quantum computers can exponentially outperform classical computers \cite{Atia2017}.